It’s been five long years, but as an old heroine of ours once said…

 Circa 2003-2004 we were 6 girls living in a two-storey house, just around the corner from a blues bar, our home away from home.

 We clicked our heels through snow, rain and sunshine to dance the night away to live bands at that bar, we had chiminea fires on our front porch while piling onto a well-worn, brown plaid couch that was the very definition of an eyesore to our neighbors.
-Best of all, there were entire summer days where we would shutter up the house to binge watch Sex and The City episodes in the dark.
+Best of all, there were entire summer days where we would shutter up the house to binge watch Sex and the City: The Complete Collection episodes in the dark.

 S, K and I were long-time friends from college